humdrum-tools/humdrum-tools/README.md

 For system-wide installation, the recommended location of the humdrum-tools repository is in ```/usr/local```.
-For individual users, the humdrum-tools repository can reside anywhere within their file structure.
+For individual user installations, the humdrum-tools repository can reside anywhere within their file structure.

 To download, type these commands: